alex-b1729/space-challenge-analysis/analysis/README.md

     * Destination avg is $130k with $50k/150k min/max
     * Package avg is $24k with 0/30 min/max
     * Total avg 155 with 65/180 min/max
+* There's a max of 1 day between `AssignedDateTime` and `coalesce(BookingCompleteDate, CancelledDate)`.
+The average is ~0.5 hours.
+(Conditional on there being a non-pending booking relation to a given assignment.)

 ## Brainstorming
 ### Dependent variable